The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

 Thus, $w(T)$ is always positive.
 It increases with diminishing $T$, so that ${\mbox d} w / {\mbox d} T < 0$, and it diverges as $T \rightarrow 0$.

-We stress that Eq.\ (\ref{derivmer}) can be expected to be a good quantitative description of experimental data only for the exponential limit.
-That is, $T$ has to be smaller than $T_0$ so that $w$ must exceed $\nu$.
-Nevertheless, due to the above considerations of $w(T)$ for the metallic side, it is justified to conclude the insulating nature of a sample from negative ${\mbox d} w / {\mbox d} T$ for arbitrary positive $w$, even if $w$ is considerably smaller than $\nu$.
-In this way, also a large part of the samples with quite flat $\sigma(T)$ can be unambiguously classified.
-(If $\sigma(T,x)$ obeys scaling according to Eq.\ (\ref{scaling}), then ${\mbox d} w / {\mbox d} T$ seems to be negative for any positive $w$.\cite{Moe.etal.85})
+It has to be stressed, however, that Eq.\ (\ref{derivmer}) can be expected to be a good quantitative description of experimental data only for the exponential limit.
+For this, $T$ has to be smaller than $T_0$, so that $w$ must exceed $\nu$.

+Nevertheless, for any positive $w$, even if $w \ll \nu$, negative ${\mbox d} w / {\mbox d} T$ indicates non-metallic transport as, starting from Eq.\ (\ref{apl}), we concluded in the above considerations of $w(T)$ for the metallic side.
+Therefore, in this way, also a large part of the samples with quite flat $\sigma(T)$ can be unambiguously classified. -- If $\sigma(T,x)$ obeys scaling according to Eq.\ (\ref{scaling}), then ${\mbox d} w / {\mbox d} T$ should be negative even for any positive $w$;\cite{Moe.etal.85} compare Appendix B. --

+In addition to its simplicity and unbiasedness for broad classes of conceivable $\sigma(T)$, the discrimination between metallic and insulating samples based on the sign of $\mbox{d} w / \mbox{d} T$ has still another big advantage: Graphs of $w(T)$ for sample sets close to the MIT contain direct, valuable information on the character of the MIT.
+This can be understood as follows.

+Suppose the MIT is continuous and, on its metallic side, $\sigma(T, x)$ obeys Eq.\ (\ref{apl}) with some positive exponent $p$.
+Thus, $w(T) = p$ would hold at the MIT itself.
+Now, according to experimental experience, $w(T = {\rm const.},x)$ always seems to decrease strictly monotonically when the MIT is approached from the insulating side and then crossed.
+Hence, as soon as the MIT has been crossed, that means as soon as $w < p$, $\mbox{d} w / \mbox{d} T$ should be positive.
+Therefore, for any supposed value of $p$, the existence of samples with simultaneously $0 < w < p$ and $\mbox{d} w / \mbox{d} T < 0$ is a strong argument against the hypothetical continuity of the MIT, that means against the continuity of $\lim_{T \rightarrow 0} \sigma(T,x)$.\cite{Moe.etal.99,Moe.Adk}

+The latter argument will play a central role in our reanalysis of numerous experimental studies of the MIT in Section 4.
+It will be supported by an exploration of possible structures of sets of $w(T)$ curves in Section 5.
+Therein, we compare four qualitatively different phenomenological models and exemplify how the character of the zero-temperature phenomenon MIT determines qualitative features of the separatrix between metallic and insulating $w(T)$ at finite $T$.